 Unresolved financial obligations may prevent course selection or may result in removal from previously selected courses.
-Release of financial obligations typically occurs through the Bursar and/or Student Financial Services.
+Release of financial obligations typically occurs through the Bursar and/or One Stop Services.

-Transcript service and diplomas will be withheld for students who have outstanding obligations to the Business Office, Library, Student Health Center or other university agencies.
+Transcripts and diplomas will be withheld for students who have outstanding obligations to the Bursar, Library, Student Health Center or other university agencies.
 Accounts not paid in full by specified due dates are subject to late payment fees.
-A student has not completed Enrollment Clearance until approval has been obtained from the Bursar and from Student Financial Services.
+A student has not completed Enrollment Clearance until approval has been obtained from the Bursar and from One Stop Services.

-Refunds Following University Withdrawal
+University Withdrawal Policy